 \section{\bf Existence of the optimal decision of the RDRO problem}

-In RDRO problems, the primary objective is to identify an optimal decision variable $X^*$, while the specific optimal value of the environmental variable $Y^*$ is not the main focus.
+In RDRO problems, the primary objective is to identify an optimal decision $X^*$, while the specific optimal value of the environment variable $Y^*$ is not the main focus.
 Consequently, this section focuses on establishing the existence of an optimal decision $X^*$.

 To facilitate this, we first reformulate the original RDRO problem $J^c(\eta)$ \eqref{Primalprob_cons} into an equivalent distributional formulation $J^{c,d}(\eta)$ \eqref{Primalprob_cons_distribution_f1}.
-This reformulation enables us to leverage powerful results from OT theory. n particular, the inner infimum in $J^{c,d}(\eta)$ can be interpreted as an OT problem, enabling a more tractable and structured approach for analysis.
+This reformulation enables us to leverage powerful results from OT theory.
+In particular, the inner infimum in $J^{c,d}(\eta)$ can be interpreted as an OT problem, enabling a more tractable and structured approach for analysis.

-To proceed, we first define the distributional counterpart of the decision set:
+To proceed, we first consider the distributional counterpart of the decision set:

 Using this notation, the distributional RDRO problem is defined by

 The equivalence between the original RDRO problem and its distributional form is summarized as: